es-ude/ElasticNodeMiddleware/docs/EnergyMonitoring.md

 change_running_state(OWN_STATE_1, &state_of_the_mcu);
 ```

-### Sample rate
+#### Sample rate

-//TODO: what does the sample rate do
+You can define how often a measurement should take place.

-You can change the sample rate with:
+You can change the sample rate like this at any time:

 ```c
 change_sample_rate(CURRENT_SAMPLE_TIME_10ms);
 ```

-The different sample rates are defined in [sub-system.c](../src/sub-system/sub-system.h)
+The possible sample rates are defined in [energyMonitoringInterface.h](../src/energyMonitoringInterface/energyMonitoringInterface.h).
+The default is 80ms.

+## Monitoring MCU

+The code used in this section is located in the [ElasticNodeMonitoring](https://github.com/es-ude/ElasticNodeMonitoring) repository, which can just be cloned.

+The code for the monitoring MCU usually does not change.
+For uploading code to the monitoring MCU you need to connect the programmer to it.
+The connections are labeled [here](images/elasticNodelabeled.jpg).
+The platform changes to 'ElasticNode_v4_monitor' as it is another type of MCU.

+    $ bazel run //app:measurement_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4_monitor

-## Get results
+### Get results

-You need to set the serial port to your elastic node and programmer and the path to your data folder in the config.py.
+You need to set the serial port to your elastic node and programmer and the path to your data folder in the config.py in the scripts folder.
 The micro-USB as well as the programmer should be connected to the monitoring MCU.
 Now you can run the python script with

-    $ bazel run analysis argument
+    $ bazel run captureMeasurement argument

 Table of arguments: